By Ahmed Mahmoud

 A stronger concentration on a strategy that includes all three departments and offers increased flexibility in unexpected circumstances will lead to a more holistic approach and better results during the crisis, the recovery period, and even afterward.

-There are few questions hoteliers need to ask themselves before they decide to keep or not to keep the hotel revenue manager pre and post Covid-19 and the most important during the pandemic as below:
+There are a few questions hoteliers need to ask themselves before they decide to keep or not to keep the hotel revenue manager pre and post Covid-19 and the most important during the pandemic as below:

 - Why revenue managers were struggling in securing a leading spot in the profit area before COVID-19?